Michigan Tech Bear Bones Research Gets a Boost

 The UP Business Capital (UPBC) group, an arm of Northern Initiatives in Marquette, recently invested $50,000 to help move the venture forward.

-“This is equity capital, not a loan,” says James Baker, director of Michigan Tech’s Technology and Economic
+“This is equity capital, not a loan,” says James Baker, director of Michigan Tech’s

 Development office.
 “They see the promise.
 They are willing to risk their investment because there is the potential upside, but there are no guarantees.”